Post Traumatic Stress Disorder (PTSD)

 For more information on this program see the OSH Answers document “Workplace Health and Well-being - Comprehensive Workplace Health and Safety Program”.

-Organizations where workers are at higher risk of experiencing or witnessing traumatic events may wish to conduct a risk assessment to identify potential risks and hazards.
-Where necessary, policies, procedures and programs can be established to address PTSD specifically.
-Focus on organizational commitments to establish, implement, and maintain the program.
+Organizations where workers are at risk of experiencing or witnessing traumatic events should conduct a risk assessment to identify potential risks and hazards.
+Address risks that may result in experiencing trauma, such as security, robbery prevention measures, etc. Policies, procedures and programs can be established to both maintain a safe workplace, and to address PTSD specifically, including how to monitor trauma exposures.
+Focus on organizational commitments to establish, implement, and maintain the programs.
 Involve employees in this process.
+Develop specific recovery and return to work programs, as needed, for mental health and specifically PTSD situations.

 To support people experiencing PTSD or any other mental health issue, managers or co-workers may